Adult Surgical (and Other Interventional) Prophylaxis Guidelines

 Summary of changes in this version compared to previous version

-• Introduction of height based criteria for gentamicin dosing in surgical prophylaxis.
+• Introduction of new gentamicin dosing table

 The goal of surgical prophylaxis is to reduce the incidence of surgical site infection (SSI), while reducing the risk of adverse effects from the antibiotics used.